GitBolt/solana-bank-workshop/README.md

 2. Automation Trigger
 3. CPI to Thread

-We're targetting the `add_interest` instruction and it's context `AddInterest` for our automation, we'll learn about them in detail later.
+We're targeting the `add_interest` instruction, and it's context `AddInterest` for our automation, we'll learn about them in detail later.

 Then, we've defined our trigger, which is a simple cron job for us.
 It's using the `CRON_SCHEDULE` constant we defined earlier.

 Finally, we're making a CPI to clockwork thread, starting at line 69.

 ----